 Use a mandoline to slice zucchini lengthwise into thin sheets, about 1/4 inch thick.

 Arrange the zucchini on the lined baking sheet, in a single layer.
 Brush both sides with olive oil (use about 2 tablespoons), then sprinkle both sides lightly with sea salt.

 Roast the zucchini slices in the oven for 15-20 minutes, until soft and mostly dry.

 When done, remove the zucchini from the oven but leave it on at 400.
 Pat the zucchini with paper towels to soak up any extra water or oil.

 Add the ground beef.
 Cook for about 10 minutes, until browned.
-Stir in the pesto sauce and remove from heat.
+Stir in the marinara sauce and remove from heat.
 Taste and adjust salt/pepper if needed.
-(Depending on the pesto you use, it may be enough as is.)

 Meanwhile, stir together the ricotta and parmesan cheeses.
 Stir in the egg.